gpmer/gpm.dart/README.md

 # print out

+  Usage: gpmx <command> [options]

-Git Package Manager, make you manage the repository easier.
+    Git Package Manager, make you manage the repository easier, Power by Dart

-Usage: gpmx <command> [arguments]

-Global options:
--h, --help    Print this usage information.

-Available commands:
+  Commands:
+    list              display the all repo.
-  add       clone repo into local dir. clean     clean the temp/cache. help      Display help information for gpmx. list      display the all repo. relink    relink the base dir which contain repositories if you delete repository manually. remove    remove a repo. runtime   print the program runtime, useful for submit a issue.
+    add <repo>        clone repo into local dir. remove            remove a repo.
+    clean             clean the temp/cache.
+    runtime           print the program runtime, useful for submit a issue. relink            relink the base dir which contain repositories if you delete repository manually. import <dir>      register a repository to GPM.

-Run "gpmx help <command>" for more information about a command.
+  Options:
+    -V, --version      print the current version
+    -h, --help         print the help info about

 ```